mrjones2014/g2i-trivia-game/README.md

 ## Available Scripts

+## `yarn cp-vendor-styles`

+Copies the minified [Ant Design](https://ant.design/) stylesheets to the public folder so that we can toggle the dark theme via [React Helmet](https://github.com/nfl/react-helmet) by switching the referenced stylesheet.
+This automatically gets run on start and build.

 ## `yarn format`

 Runs [Prettier](https://github.com/prettier/prettier) on modified files via [pretty-quick](https://github.com/azz/pretty-quick).
 This is also run automatically by a git pre-commit